Haw Par Villa to be closed until March 2021 for upgrading works

 Known for its assortment of some 1,000 sculptures depicting Chinese legends and folklore, the park in Pasir Panjang was closed from April 5 to June 30 due to circuit breaker measures.

-On Sept 17, Haw Par Villa put up a notice that its 10 Courts Of Hell diorama would be closed for maintenance works until the end of October.
+On Sept 17, Haw Par Villa put up a notice that its 10 Courts Of Hell diorama would be closed for maintenance works until the end of this month.

 Built in 1937, Haw Par Villa was lovingly created by business tycoon Aw Boon Haw for his brother Aw Boon Par.
 It was formerly named after the Tiger Balm medical ointment created by their father.